 Start by adding up your expenses.
 Add up the necessities that you can’t cut.
 That total is the target amount you need to save to get through the months without pay.

 Divide that total by the number of months in which you could save aside some money throughout the school year.
 That total is the amount you need to add to a savings account each month to cover the gap.

 Too much?
 If you can’t realistically add that much to your monthly savings goal, where can you lower some expenses?
 Instead of having meals out or picking up take-out foods frequently, could you cook at home more often?
 Could you have movie or game nights at home instead of going out for entertainment?

 2. Have a separate savings account

 Put the money you’re saving to cover your unpaid months in a separate savings account that you can withdraw funds from without penalty.
-If you may be tempted to tap the fund, put the account in a bank that’s not conveniently located and don’t set up online access.
+If you may be tempted to tap the fund, then choose to put the account in a bank that’s not conveniently located, and don’t set up easy online access.

 3. Be frank with older children

 If you’ve exhausted all the ways to reduce your expenditures and still don’t have enough money, balance the costs (childcare, for example) and benefits (extra income) of a short-term, part-time job.
 It doesn’t have to be flipping burgers.
 Maybe a friend’s lawn care business is shorthanded in summer.
-Maybe neighbors need someone to pick up mail and newspapers, harvest the garden or take care of pets while they’re on vacation.
-“What skills do you have that you can turn into moneymaking activities,” Cavanagh asks.
-Decide what you’ll do and prepare a flyer that describes the service you’ll perform and tells people how to contact you.
-Network with friends, neighbors and others.
-Let people know you’re off for the summer and looking for a way to make some extra money and ask if they know anyone at work, church or in the neighborhood who might need this kind of service.
+Maybe when neighbors are on vacation, they need someone to pick up mail and newspapers, harvest the garden or take care of pets.